serenity-is/docs/serene_tour/user_and_role_management.md

 > When you grant a role to a user, he gets all permissions granted to the role automatically.
 By clicking Edit Permissions and you can also grant extra permissions explicitly.
 But you can't revoke a role permission from a user, unless you remove him from the role.

+Now close all dialogs and logout by clicking *admin* on top right of site and clicking *Logout*.

+Try logging in with *translator* and the password you set.